ciaralynch72/move/README.md

 The Agile Methodology was used to plan this project.
 This was implemented through Github and developed throughout the project.

-Through the use of the Kanban board in the projects view in Github, the project was divided into a few different sections:
+Through the use of the Kanban board in the projects view in Github, the project was divided into a few different sections - To Do, In Progress and Done.

 Github issues were used to create User Stories for the project.
 This is where the project user was assigned; labels were added to show at a glance importance of tasks and help prioritize jobs.
-User story was added to the appropriate Iteration and the project.
+User story was added to the appropriate Iteration and the project [Kanban Board](https://github.com/users/ciaralynch72/projects/4/views/1).

 ## Structure